Hero Image

 Club leaders/4-H staff can provide additional information on specific project/event fees.

-Fee waivers are available upon request and are subject to available funding sources.
+Fee waivers are available upon request.

 WHY 4-H?